 We are now well and truly back into the swing of things in Reception.
 It was lovely to observe how much more settled and grown up the children have become after their first term in school.
 The theme of this half term is Traditional Tales.
 We will be exploring all of the stories we know and love and hopefully learning about some new ones.
 We will be growing our own beanstalks, exploring the best materials to use to keep the Big Bad wolf away and seeing if we can get the porridge “just right”!

 The children have been getting back into the routine of school enjoying their phonics lessons, learning about using scales to measure what is heavy and what is light and practising their Every Day Words.
 On Friday we had a lot of fun playing a directions game.
-The children had to help one of the characters from ten Town ‘Sir Seven’ get to the end of the maze by avoiding the fences, trees and ponds.
-The children had to use directional arrows to help find him a party and when he got to the end it was “Time to party!” with some funky tunes!
+The children had to help one of the characters from ten Town ‘Sir Seven’ get to the end of the maze by avoiding the obstacles.
+The children had to use directional arrows to help find him a path and when he got to the end it was “Time to party!” with some funky tunes!
 Have a look at how much fun we had…

 Have a lovely weekend

-Firstly I have to say a huge well done to all the children in Key Stage 1 and Reception for their fantastic performance of the Nativity ‘Hey Ewe’ the children all spoke sang and danced brilliantly and shared the message of Jesus’ birth to all of us.
+Firstly I have to say a huge well done to all the children in Key Stage 1 and Reception for their fantastic performance of the Nativity ‘I’m Gonna Shine’ the children all spoke, sang and danced brilliantly and shared the message of Jesus’ birth to all of us.
 Reception sang their songs so well and really enjoyed joining in with the singing and actions throughout the show.